 Following a preliminary determination to pursue University-initiated withdrawal an initial meeting is scheduled between the student and the Dean of Students or designee.
 The meeting may include:

-Sharing information about behavior and/or incidents that cause concern.
+Sharing information about behavior and/or incidents that cause concern;

-Providing an opportunity for the student to explain behavior and submit supporting materials.
+Providing an opportunity for the student to explain behavior and submit supporting materials;

-Discussing options to address concerns including, but not limited to, proceeding with an alternate University process, entering a behavioral agreement, withdrawing voluntarily, or continuing with University-initiated withdrawal.
+Discussing options to address concerns including, but not limited to, proceeding with an alternate University process, entering a behavioral agreement, withdrawing voluntarily, or continuing with University-initiated withdrawal; or

 Informing the student of the applicable procedures.